-Join Dave Darlington for an in-depth discussion in this video Basics of side chaining, part of Mixing Techniques with Waves Plugins.
+Join Dave Darlington for an in-depth discussion in this video Basics of side chaining, part of Waves Plug-ins: Mixing Techniques.

 Sidechain compression is become quite a popular term these days due to the massive use of the sound in EDM.
 Formally the province of only the most skillful engineers, sidechaining with the Waves plug-ins is easy for anyone to understand and use with great results.
 At its core, sidechaining simple means controlling the reaction of a compressor, or any processor with the signal other than the audio that's being processed.
 The most popular one today is controlling synths and other backing tracks with a kick drum.
 Every time the kick drum hits, the compressors engage, lowering the level of the synths, creating a rhythmic pumping sound in time to the drums.